shopping Psyllium - all 6 varieties | shop organic only

 horse flower of india

 Psyllium here refers to Plantago ovata, the species name of which is derived from Sanskrit and means “horse flower.”
 The plant is cultivated and harvested for its seed and husk, the latter of which is obtained from the minute, gel-coated seed that the shrubby plant produces in great number.
 In fact, a single plant can produce more than 10,000 seeds.
+What is psyllium used for?
 Psyllium has a long history of use as food, especially in Europe, North Africa, India and China, although the U.S. is the largest importer today.
-Psyllium seed and husk is an excellent source of gluten-free, soluble fiber.
-Psyllium is also rich in minerals and vitamins, including potassium, zinc, iron and magnesium.
+Psyllium is known for its natural minerals and vitamins.

 Clicking "learn more" next to each variety will take you to individual product pages for details.